Home » Craft Room » DIY Cocktail Napkins: Linen with Crocheted Edge

 Grandma baking cookies…as usual.

 I am the logical extension of my mom and grandma.
+They instilled in me an appreciation of homemade, from food to linens, that whole functional aesthetics thing.

+I have a great collection of cloth and linen napkins that we use instead of paper.
 Some I’ve bought locally, others I’ve picked up on our travels.
-I love sitting down to dinner with the napkins I bought at the Louvre Museum Shop, in a little village I passed through when hiking through Alsace-Lorraine or at World Market for that matter.
+I love sitting down to dinner with the napkins I bought at the Louvre Museum Shop, in a little village I passed through when hiking through Alsace-Lorraine, or at World Market, for that matter.

 My fabric cocktail napkins stash has been looking a bit tired, so I decided to get busy and make some fabric napkins, including these DIY cocktail napkins.
 I found a nice neutral linen at my local JoAnn’s Fabric Store and went to work.

 I’m not even close to a seamstress; if I can do this, so can you.
-I’m also working on my other Grandma’s 30+-year-old sewing machine, so while you do need a sewing machine, you don’t need a fancy one.
+I’m also working on my other Grandma’s 40+-year-old sewing machine, so while you do need a sewing machine, you don’t need a fancy one.
+And, since I’m still in my ‘put a crochet border on it’ phase, I did add a very simple border.

-After figuring out the process, what I did was spend some time cutting, ironing and sewing the cocktail napkins and then my napkin stash was portable, so I could do the hand-sewing and crochet anywhere.
+After figuring out the process, I spent some time cutting, ironing, and sewing the cocktail napkins, and then my napkin stash was portable, so I could do the hand-sewing and crochet anywhere.
+I timed the process, and you can produce a napkin from start to finish in about 2 and 1/2 hours.

 How to DIY Cocktail Napkins: